-The first factor that you look at when buying a mixer grinder is its power.
+One of the key specs you look at when buying a mixer grinder is its power.
 Most consumers are confused about whether to opt for a 500-watt mixer grinder or a 750-watt one.
-So, we thought of comparing both the segments in terms of built quality, pricing and other aspects.
+So, we thought of comparing both segments in terms of built quality, pricing, and other aspects.
 More importantly, we also tested out 500 and 750-watt mixer grinders to understand how it differs in terms of grinding performance.

 You would have read almost everywhere that a 500-watt mixer grinder is not the best option for grinding spices and idli-dosa batter on a regular basis.
 And we concur.
 When it comes to heavy-duty grinding, you need a 750-watt mixer grinder.

 You will be able to grind tough ingredients in a new 500-watt mixer grinder.
 But, with time, the motor, ball bearing and other components endure a lot of wear and tear due to the heavy load.
 As a result, it may break down quickly.

 To test the difference in the grinding efficiency, we tried grinding garam masala and idli batter in two mixer grinders with 500 and 750-watt motors.
 The models we tried are Havells Vitonica, which has a 500-watt motor and Philips 7756 which has a 750-watt motor.
 Both come under a similar price range.

 We ground each ingredient for a pre-set time and checked the difference in results.
 Here is what we found.

 Upon grinding garam masala, we found that Philips HL7756 did a pretty good job.
 After grinding and sieveing the powder, there were just half a teaspoon of coarse residues, which is excellent.